SipheleleX/enterprise-hybrid-infrastructure---identity-storage-and-security-integration/README.md

 - [ ] Add Azure NetApp Files for high-performance storage
 - [ ] Create Infrastructure as Code (Bicep/Terraform) for full deployment
 - [ ] Implement advanced SOAR capabilities with custom connectors

-**Want to contribute?** See [CONTRIBUTING.md](./CONTRIBUTING.md)

-##  Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/yourusername/hybrid-infrastructure/issues).

-**Ways to contribute:**
--  Report bugs or issues
--  Suggest new features or improvements
--  Improve documentation
--  Submit pull requests

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ##  Contact